fuchenru/Trading-Hero-LLM/README.md

 Model Description: This model is a fine-tuned version of [FinBERT](https://huggingface.co/yiyanghkust/finbert-pretrain), a BERT model pre-trained on financial texts.
 The fine-tuning process was conducted to adapt the model to specific financial NLP tasks, enhancing its performance on domain-specific applications for sentiment analysis.

+See more detail on my Hugging Face page 🤗: https://huggingface.co/fuchenru/Trading-Hero-LLM

 ## Model Use

 Primary Users: Financial analysts, NLP researchers, and developers working on financial data.